Chisel-blocks/cordic/README.md

 The provided representation will affect constants, such as the arctan(h) values for angle computation and inverse CORDIC gain.
 Typically, `fixed-point` makes most sense, but `pi` allows very efficient comparisons with fractions of pi (needed in e.g. phase accumulator).

+### Used inputs
+You can omit unused inputs from the CORDIC.
+For example, the upconvert config does not utilize `rs3` input, because it comes from the phase accumulator.
+In order to omit the rs3 input from IO list, you can use:
+- `"used-inputs"` - list of used inputs (1, 2, or 3)

+For example: `used-inputs: [1, 2]`.
+By default, it is `[1, 2, 3]`.

 ## Available pre- and postprocessors

 You can create your own under preprocessor/ and postprocessor/.
 Then, you need to add a checker in CordicTop.scala that uses your own pre- and postprocessor with a suitable input parameter.